What to include in discussions of benefits and risks of anesthesia and analgesia with children, parents and families

 If parents still remain unsure or are concerned about providing consent for anesthesia and surgery, what should I do?

 In the rare case when parents or carers remain sufficiently concerned to withhold consent for elective procedures, it may be necessary to organize a further discussion with all the relevant disciplines, to discuss the beneﬁts of the procedure/surgery and risks of delay.
 This may result in postponement for cases that are not urgent.
 Emergency or urgent surgery may still need to take place, and risks associated with delay clearly outweigh the theoretical issues about anesthesia on long-term cognitive development.

 What can I do to improve the quality of my care?

-There are many excellent resources that summarise quality improvement science and give examples of quality improvement in anaesthesia and perioperative care, including paediatric practice:
+There are many excellent resources that summarize quality improvement science and give examples of quality improvement in anesthesia and perioperative care, including pediatric practice:

 - Raising the Standard: a compendium of audit recipes (3rd edition) 2012.
 Royal Collage of Anesthetists.

 - Audit Recipe Book: Section 9, Paediatrics (2012).
 Royal Collage of Anesthetists.